27 Geography Facts Everyone Keeps Getting Wrong

 Mistake: The South Pole is in Antarctica

 Well, this is right.
-But it’s also wrong, because there are four different South Poles on the continent: The Geographic South Pole (where the earth’s axis intersects Earth’s crust), the Inaccessible South Pole (where Antarctica is farthest from the shoreline), the Geomagnetic South Pole (where the geomagnetic field intersects the Earth’s surface), and the Magnetic South Pole (where Earth’s magnetic fields intersect the crust).
-To further confuse you, because of magnetic drift, the magnetic south pole is constantly moving.
+But it’s also wrong, because there are a number of different south poles on the most remote place on Earth: the Geographic South Pole (where the earth’s axis intersects Earth’s crust), the Pole of Inaccessibility (where Antarctica is farthest from the shoreline), the Geomagnetic South Pole (where the geomagnetic field intersects the Earth’s surface) and the Magnetic South Pole (where Earth’s magnetic fields intersect the crust).
+To further confuse you, because of magnetic drift, the Magnetic South Pole is constantly moving around.

 Yunsun_Kim/Shutterstock